Berri Kayaking Group 2020-2021 Season

 When does the Berri Kayaking Group meet?

-The Berri Kayaking Group is recommencing on THURSDAY October 17th, 2019, at 5:25 pm sharp.
+The Berri Kayaking Group is meet on Tuesdays, at 5:25 pm sharp.

-We hold paddling trips weekly during term time, during daylight savings, on Thursdays at 5:25pm, getting off the water at approximately 7pm.
+We hold paddling trips weekly during term time, during daylight savings, on Tuesdays at 5:25pm, getting off the water at approximately 7pm.

 (We also meet irregularly during the cooler months on the weekend at different times.)